Report an Error

 We recommend the NVIDIA GeForce GTX 470M for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a mxm module card, its power draw is rated at 75 W maximum.
+Being a mxm module card, the NVIDIA GeForce GTX 470M does not require any additional power connector, its power draw is rated at 75 W maximum.

 ||Sep 3rd, 2010